July Crisis: Austria-Hungary pursues the Serbian war, France and Britain urge restraint (30–31 July)

-German mobilization (1–3 August)
+German mobilisation (1–3 August)

-When the word reached Berlin of Russian general mobilization, Wilhelm agreed to sign the orders for German mobilization, and German troops began preparations to enter Luxembourg and Belgium as a preliminary towards invading France.
-As the historian Fritz Fischer noted, Bethmann Hollweg's gamble in waiting for Russian mobilization had paid off, and the Social Democrats rallied to support the government.
-The Bavarian military attaché reported celebration in the halls of the War Ministry at word of the Russian mobilization.
-Under the Schlieffen Plan, for Germany to mobilize was to mean war because as part of the plan, German troops as they were called up were to invade Belgium automatically.
-Unlike the war plans of the other powers, for Germany to mobilize was to go to war.
+When the word reached Berlin of Russian general mobilisation, Wilhelm agreed to sign the orders for German mobilisation, and German troops began preparations to enter Luxembourg and Belgium as a preliminary towards invading France.
+As historian Fritz Fischer noted, Bethmann Hollweg's gamble in waiting for Russian mobilisation had paid off, and the Social Democrats rallied to support the government.
+The Bavarian military attaché reported celebration in the halls of the War Ministry at word of the Russian mobilisation.
+Under the Schlieffen Plan, for Germany to mobilise was to mean war because as part of the plan, German troops as they were called up were to invade Belgium automatically.
+Unlike the war plans of the other powers, for Germany to mobilise was to go to war.
 Both Moltke and Falkenhayn told the government that Germany should declare war even were Russia to offer to negotiate.

 Asquith wrote to Stanley in London that "the general opinion at present—particularly strong in the City—is to keep out at all costs".
 The British Cabinet was badly divided with many ministers strongly opposed to Britain becoming involved in a war; a key figure was David Lloyd George, the Chancellor of the Exchequer, who initially favoured keeping Britain's options open, then appeared likely to resign at the start of August, only in the end to remain in post as he regarded the German aggression against Belgium as sufficient casus belli.
 The Conservatives promised the government if the anti-war Liberal ministers were to resign, they would enter the government to support going to war.
 F. E. Smith told Churchill that the Conservatives would support a war against Germany were France attacked.

-On 31 July, Kaiser Wilhelm II wrote that the Triple Entente had conspired to entrap Germany in its treaty obligations with Austria "as a pretext for waging a war of annihilation against us".
+On 31 July, Wilhelm wrote that the Triple Entente had conspired to entrap Germany in its treaty obligations with Austria-Hungary "as a pretext for waging a war of annihilation against us".